 George: My wife has endometriosis and she suffered from the disease for many years before being diagnosed.
 We could have saved her a lot of pain and grief if we had simply known the symptoms she was experiencing could have been endometriosis.
 I hope I can raise enough awareness so other couples do not have to go through the same waiting game.

-George: The experience my wife and I have had with the disease has prompted me to support the EFA.
+George: The experience my wife and I have had with the disease has prompted me to support Endofound.

-EFA: What kinds of other activities- if any- have you been involved with when supporting the EFA?
+Endofound: What kinds of other activities- if any- have you been involved with when supporting Endofound?

 George: My wife and I give annually and hope to increase our involvement over the coming years.